philbowles/H4/README.md

 H4_FN_VOID     	f; // "It".
 The task.
 Your function that gets called on each schedule uint32_t        rmin=0; // (usually) the controlling time in mS OR the minimum random time [ see Note 2 ] uint32_t        rmax=0; // the maximum random time [ see Note 2 ]
 H4_FN_COUNT     reaper; // when this function retrunes zero, the Grim Reaper calls and the task dies a horrible death H4_FN_VOID      chain; // you guessed it... uint32_t        uid=0; // unique ID of task bool            singleton=false; // sigh... size_t          len=0; // length of partial data uint32_t        at;  // "due" time [ see note 3 ]
 uint32_t        nrq=0; // numbr of times this task has been RE-QUEUED.
 Note the "RE-" [ See Note 4 ]
 void*           partial=NULL; // ptr -> Your partial results
 ```

 _Note 2_

-rmin and rmax work together: If it's not a random task, rmin is functionally equivalent to mSec which controls the timer, e.g. `once(30000,...` will have rmin = 30000 and rmax=0.
+`rmin` and `rmax` work together.
+If it's not a random task, `rmin` is functionally equivalent to mSec which controls the timer, e.g. `once(30000,...` will have `rmin` = 30000 and `rmax`=0.
 For randomly-timed tasks  they have the min and max values of the randomness.
 In `queueFunction`, they are both zero, since it never has to wait for any time before it runs f().
-There is a special case: when they are equal (but not boh zero) then the "due" time is set to T=100*60*60*24 or a whole days worth of milliseconds, causing the task to be reschudeld at the exact same time tomorrow... allwoing a "`daily(...`" task  - which will be coming soon
+There is a special case: when they are equal (but not both zero) then the "due" time is set to T=100*60*60*24 or a whole day's worth of milliseconds, causing the task to be reschedeled at the exact same time tomorrow... allowing a "`daily(...`" task  - which will be coming soon

 _Note 3_

-The core of the scheduler runs on an architecture-dependent clock which returns a number of milliseconds T. Whatever T is, H4 adds rmin to it and sets that as the "due" tme, i.e. run this "at" time T+rmin.
-On every loop, the task at the head of the queue is checked and if `at` is > T+rmin, i.e. the time at which is was due to run has passed, f() is called and the task then makes its reschedule decision.
+The core of the scheduler runs on an architecture-dependent clock which returns a number of milliseconds T. Whatever T is, H4 adds `rmin` to it and sets that as the "due" tme, i.e. run this "at" time T+`rmin`.
+On every loop, the task at the head of the queue is checked and if `at` is > T+rmin, i.e. the time at which is was due to run has passed, `f()` is called and the task then makes its reschedule decision.

 If the reaper returns zero the task cleans up, calls the chain (if any) and deletes itself.
-If it needs to reschedule, it adds rmin (or `randomRange(rmin,rmax)`) to the due time `at` and copies itself back into the queue.
+If it needs to reschedule, it adds `rmin` (or `randomRange(rmin,rmax)`) to the due time `at` and copies itself back into the queue.

 _Note 4_

-At the end of a task that has run once, it has been schedule, yes but _it has not been RE-queued_ hence `nrq==0`.
-For all task types except `queueFucntion` the value of `nrq+1` is the number of times that `f()` has been run, being 1 schedule + `nrq` RE-schedules.
+At the end of a task that has run once, it has been scheduled but _it has not been RE-queued_ hence `nrq==0`.
+For all task types except `queueFunction` the value of `nrq+1` is the number of times that `f()` has been run, being 1 schedule + `nrq` RE-schedules.

 ## Example code (Arduino IDE)